abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *in medium, seu stabit iners seu profluet umor,* 25
 | *transversas salices et grandia conice saxa,*
+| *pontibus ut crebris possint consistere et alas*
+| *pandere ad aestivum solem, si forte morantis*
+| *sparserit aut praeceps Neptuno immerserit Eurus.*

 - Note says that *in medium* is likely neuter (meaning middle/center) as opposed to masculine (meaning mediator/one who stands in the middle).
 Basically, *medius, medii* versus *medium, medi(i)*.
-- Note *seu...seu* is a coordinating conjunction meaning 'wether...or'.
+- Note *seu...seu* is a coordinating conjunction meaning 'whether...or'.
 - *stabit* from *sto, stare, steti, status* is 3rd singular future active indicative, meaning to stand.
 - *profluet* from *profluo, profluere, profluxi, profluctus* is 3rd singular future active indicative, meaning to flow forth or along.
 - *conice* from *conicio, conicere, conieci, coniectus* is the present active imperative, meaning to hurl.

-      Into the middle, whether the inert moisture will stand still or will flow forth, hurl willow-trees lying across and large stones,

-| *pontibus ut crebris possint consistere et alas*
-| *pandere ad aestivum solem,*

 - *possint* from *possum, posse, potui* is 3rd plural present active subjunctive, meaning to be able.
 - *consistere* from *consisto, consistere, constiti, constitus* is the present active infinitive, meaning to stop/halt/cease.
 - *pandere* from *pando, pandere, pandi, passus* is the present active infinitive, meaning to spread out.

-      so that they are able to linger by the numerous bridges and spread out their wings toward the summer sun,

-|                            *si forte morantis*
-| *sparserit aut praeceps Neptuno immerserit Eurus.*

 - *morantis* from *moror, morari, moratus sum* is the present participle (ACC), meaning to delay.
-- *sparserit* from *spargo, spargere, sparsi, sparsus* is , meaning to scatter/sprinkle.
+- *sparserit* from *spargo, spargere, sparsi, sparsus* is futp, meaning to scatter/sprinkle.
-- *immerserit* from *immergo, immergere, immersi, immersus* is , meaning to drop/plunge.
+- *immerserit* from *immergo, immergere, immersi, immersus* is futp, meaning to drop/plunge.
 - *Neptuno* wants to be some kind of locative ablative, i.e. 'in the ocean' like the notes say.
 But I think literally we can take it as accompaniment?

-      if by chance the headlong East wind will have scattered those staying or will have plunged them with Neptune.
+      Into the middle, whether the inert moisture will stand still or will flow forth, hurl willow-trees lying across and large stones, so that they are able to linger by the numerous bridges and spread out their wings toward the summer sun, if by chance the headlong East wind will have scattered those staying or will have immersed them with Neptune.

 | *haec circum casiae virides et olentia late* 30
 | *serpylla et graviter spirantis copia thymbrae*